OUR BYLAWS REQUIRE THAT A PERSON MUST HAVE GRADUATED FROM A NACOR ACCREDITED COLLEGE OR AN EDUCATIONAL PROGRAM DEEMED EQUIVALENT BY THE COUNCIL

 Apply to NAIT/OAC Optical Sciences Eyeglasses Program through OAC.
 The Optical Sciences Programs are independent study courses.
 The first course is the Optical Sciences Eyeglasses Diploma which takes 2 years to complete, next is the Optical Sciences Advanced Practice Contact Lenses Program, which is a 1 year program.
 You may apply for a licence as an Optician in the province of Saskatchewan through SCO after you have completed the 2 year Eyeglass Program and successfully passed the NACOR licencing exam.
 If you wish, you may continue your studies in the Advance Practice of Contact Lenses at your discretion.

 The Eyeglasses program is a two-year independent study Diploma program for opticianry.
 In addition to the two years of theory, four levels of Practicum are required.
 Practicum consists of on-the-job training, similar in nature to an apprenticeship, and is necessary as part of the clinical aspect of the program.
 2000 hours under direct supervision are required.

 Two-year Diploma (Advanced Opticianry, Contact Lenses and Refraction Technologies)

-To work in this field, you must complete training at an approved institution as well as licensing requirements administered by the Saskatchewan College of Opticians.
+To work in this field, you must complete training at an approved institution as well as licencing requirements administered by the Saskatchewan College of Opticians.
 Douglas College offers British Columbia's finest instructional facilities in the field, and it's the only public college in BC that offers a Dispensing Optician Program.

 2 Year Diploma